Explore the site

 The site's history

-The Nest will be built at the site of the former Anglian Windows Sports & Social Club in Horsford, which closed its gate in June 2014.
+The Nest is built at the site of the former Anglian Windows Sports & Social Club in Horsford, which closed its gate in June 2014.

 Managed by Anglian Home Improvements, in its prime it was home to many sports and social groups with thousands of people accessing its indoor and outdoor facilities.